What is NKE's Intrinsic value?

 • Consistent cash flow generation

-Given these factors, we believe Nike Inc is currently significantly undervalued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.
+Given these factors, we believe Nike Inc is currently fairly valued with the potential for long-term appreciation based on the company's growth trajectory and financial strength.